-In simple words, the rising of the water table near to the ground surface is known as waterlogging.
-The water table in the surrounding field of the canal rises near to the ground surface level because of the continuous seepage through the unlined canal.
+In simple words, the rising of the water table near the ground surface is known as waterlogging.
+The water table in the surrounding field of the canal rises near the ground surface level because of the continuous seepage through the unlined canal.

 3. Increase in Commanded Area

-Lined canal reduces the evaporation loss as well as seepage loss.
+A lined canal reduces the evaporation loss as well as seepage loss.
 Which saves more water for irrigation.
 Additional areas may be brought under irrigation from the water saved by the lining.

 4. Prevent Weed Growth

 Unlined canal sides and beds are very favorable for the growth of weeds.
 It reduces the velocity of the water flow through the canal.
 Hence, by providing lining, the growth of weeds can be prevented.

 - High velocity prevents silting of the canal.